-This raspberry lemon bundt cake is absolutely delicious!
+This Lemon Raspberry Bundt Cake is absolutely delicious!
 With a tender and soft cake, fresh raspberries studded throughout, and a tangy lemon glaze on top, it's the perfect summertime dessert.

 I've always had a thing for lemons and fresh berries, so this cake was a no-brainer.
 It's not too dense, perfectly moist, and packed with bursts of fresh flavor in every sweet slice.

-If you're looking for more summery desserts, make sure to check out my Summer Raspberry Cake and 2 Ingredient Lemon Cake Bars too!
+If you're looking for more summery desserts, make sure to check out my Strawberry Cheesecake Crescent Rolls, Homemade Peach Pie Filling, and 2 Ingredient Lemon Bars too!

 Jump to: